Bridging the Imitation Gap by Adaptive Insubordination: Additional Information

-In~\tabref{tab:baseline_details}, we include details about the baselines considered in this work, including -- purely IL ($1-3,9$), purely RL ($4$), a sequential combination of them ($5-7$), static combinations of them ($8,10$), and our dynamic combinations ($11-14$).
-Moreover, we study methods which learn from both expert policy (expert action available for any state) and expert demonstrations (offline dataset of pre-collected trajectories).
-The hyperparameters (hps) we consider for optimization in our study have been chosen as those which, in preliminary experiments, had a substantial impact on model performance.
-This includes the learning rate (lr), portion of the training steps devoted to the first stage in methods with two stages (stage-split), and the temperature parameter in the weight function ($\alpha$).\footnote{See~\secref{sec:adaptive-method} for definition of the weight function for ADVISOR.} Implicitly, the random environment seed can also be seen as a hyperparameter.
-We sample hyperparameters uniformly at random.
-In particular, we sample lr from $[10^{-4}, 0.5)$ on a log-scale, stage-split from $[0.1, 0.9)$, and $\alpha$ from $\{5.0, 20.0\}$. \begin{savenotes}
+In~\tabref{tab:baseline_details}, we include details about the baselines considered in this work, including -- purely RL ($1$), purely IL ($2-4,9$), a sequential combination of IL/RL ($6-8$), static combinations of IL/RL ($5,10$), a method that uses expert demonstrations to generate rewards for reward-based RL (\ie GAIL, $11$), and our dynamic combinations ($12-15$).
+Our imitation learning baselines include those which learn from both expert policy (\ie an expert action is assumed available for any state) and expert demonstrations (offline dataset of pre-collected trajectories).

+In our study of hyperparameter robustness (using the \pd and \minigrid tasks) the hyperparameters (hps) we consider for optimization have been chosen as those which, in preliminary experiments, had a substantial impact on model performance.
+This includes the learning rate (lr), portion of the training steps devoted to the first stage in methods with two stages (stage-split), and the temperature parameter in the ADVISOR weight function ($\alpha$).\footnote{See~\secref{sec:adaptive-method} for definition of the weight function for ADVISOR.} Note that, the random environment seed also acts as an implicit hyperparameter.
+We sample hyperparameters uniformly at random from various sets.
+In particular, we sample lr from $[10^{-4}, 0.5)$ on a log-scale, stage-split from $[0.1, 0.9)$, and $\alpha$ from $\{4, 8, 16, 32\}$.